jmccor99/terraform/readme.md

  - Creates ingress/egress on the public and private network ACLs to allow all traffic/ports.
  - Creates a public security group and private security group.
  - Creates an Amazon Linux EC2 instance with 10 GB std EBS volume in the public and private subnet of each availability zone in the eu-west-2 region.
+ - Creates an http server in each of the EC2 instances using EC2 user data script
  - Creates a public and private NLB with a TCP port 80 listener and target group using the EC2 instances.
  - Creates an api gateway with a lambda proxy integration.
  - Create an SNS topic with an SQS endpoint queue.